sansans/ZoomMail/README.md

 For syncing of mailing list to Zoom API via OAuth

-To Zoom meetings participants to be added in bulk
+To Zoom meetings participants to be added in bulk.